Home » Culture » Handicrafts of Kashmir Valley

 Handicrafts of Kashmir

-Kashmir valley is rich, not only in cultural and ethnic diversity but also in the myriad art and crafts, which nurtured through the centuries.
-By the passage of time, the Art gets more and more diversification.
-These days Kashmir is quite popular for its textiles, like Pashmina Shawls, embroidered outfits, silk sari, papier mache, wood-carving, hand woven carpets and lots of traditional handicrafts.
+The Kashmir valley is rich not only in cultural and ethnic diversity, but also in the numerous arts and crafts nurtured over the centuries.
+With the passage of time, the Art becomes more and more diverse.
+Kashmir is now famous for its textiles, Pashmina Shawls, embroidered outfits, silk saris, papier mache, wood carving, hand woven carpets and a variety of traditional handicrafts.

 Carpets